symphonyoss/app-auth-example/README.md

 * Pod at least at 1.45
 * An app installed on the pod
 * A certificate for your app (with Subject matching app name) with public cert uploaded to the pod
-* Keystore with private cert for your app (in /conf/keystore.p12 directory by default)
+* Keystore with private cert for your app (configure location in application.yaml)

 ####Build